 Wildflowers grow best on poor dry soil and should not be mixed with grass because the grass in the soil will come itself anyway.
 Do not apply fertiliser to any wildflower meadow.

-The Sunnyside Wildflower Meadow Mix will overcome most of the above problems and is especially attractive to bees.
+The Sunnyside Wildflower Meadow Mix will overcome most of these problems and it is especially attractive to bees.

 It contains some game crop seeds to give extra colour and add feeding value for finches.
-The chosen varieties should last longer as well as making the crop more attractive to bees, insects and butterflies and also much cheaper to establish.
-It should be sown into a clean well-sprayed patch or ground to ensure all perennial weeds are killed first.
+The chosen varieties should last longer, as well as making the crop more attractive to bees, insects and butterflies.
+They are also much cheaper to establish.
+The wildflower meadow mix should be sown into a clean well-sprayed patch of ground to ensure that all perennial weeds that are killed before you begin.

 A dry fine seedbed is essential to give your your wildflower meadow a good start.
-It is best to sow in May is best when conditions are right.
-After sowing the ground should be carefully very lightly covered or raked in taking care not to bury the seeds too deep.
-In the spring of year two cut down to ground level and give the soil a very light tilling to mix the fallen seeds into the soil for germination.
+It is best to sow in May when conditions are right.
+After sowing, the ground should be carefully very lightly covered or raked in.
+Take care not to bury the seeds too deep.
+In the spring of year two, cut down to ground level and give the soil a very light tilling.
+This will help to to mix the fallen seeds into the soil for germination.
 (For full guidelines on how to get the best out of our wildflower meadow, do check out our planting guide).

 The seed is ideal for use in private or public areas where there is an opportunity to introduce a little bit of rewilding.
-Wherever you plant your meadow, you will be doing your bit to support biodiversity.
+Wherever you plant your meadow, you will be doing your bit to support biodiversity!

 This wildflower meadow seed mixture should be sown at the rate of 6kgs/acre.
 We provide the mixture in a range of pack sizes.
 Choose the one that best suits your needs:

 6kgs for one acre €450.00 incl VAT

 3kgs for a half acre €250.00 incl VAT